thies/lindenthal.eu/_posts/2023-01-10-Rektorzik-August-Potuczek.md

   - "August Potuczek"
 ---

 My great-grandfather August Potuczek was an admirer of the etchings by <a href='https://www.biographien.ac.at/oebl/oebl_R/Rektorzik_Franz-X_1793_1851.xml'>Franz Xaver Rektorzik (1793–1853)</a>.
 In the 1920/30's, he made prints from Rektorzik's original plates.
-Some of these "new" prints I was able to find and buy in Brno.
+Some of these "new" prints I was able to find and buy online.
 Today, they finally arrived in the mail.
-And now I am looking at the fine details, the branches, the leaves, and believe I can see why August Potuczek was fascinated by them.
+Now, I am looking at the fine details, the branches, the leaves, and believe I can see why August Potuczek was fascinated by them.

 See for yourselves (better quality scans to follow at some point).